jeffhuang4704/vulasset/v54-db-pod.md

 **How it Works**
 When enabled, the lead Controller will do the migration task.
 It monitor all controllers to ensure they are on the same supported version, v5.4.
-Then it perform the migration using a set of goroutines, the steps are:
+Then it perform the migration using a set of goroutines with following steps:

-a.
-Enumerate all scan report pairs from Consul (scan/state and scan/data).
+1. Enumerate all scan report pairs from Consul (scan/state and scan/data).
-b.
-Write the scan/data part to the db-pod.
+2. Write the scan/data part to the db-pod.
 It's a HTTP call to db-pod.
-c.
-Delete the scan/data from Consul.
+3. Delete the scan/data from Consul.

 **Performance:**
 I conducted a few tests